intel/cc-oci-runtime/data/obs-packaging/cc-oci-runtime/README.md

-#cc-oci-runtime
+# cc-oci-runtime

-This source rpm is the clear-containers runtime used to create clear-containers.
-To update and generate an rpm spec and dsc to create rpm and deb packages, you need to run:
+This source rpm is the Intel® Clear Containers runtime needed to create Clear Containers.
+To update and generate an rpm spec and dsc to create rpm and deb packages, run:

 ``./update_runtime.sh``

-By default it will generate the specs using the version specified in the file ``configure.ac`` at the the root of the repository
+By default, the script generates the specifications using the version specified in the ``configure.ac`` file found at the the repository's root.